 It’s genuinely really interesting here though.

 Located in Marston, not too far from Northwich, the Lion Salt Works is an interactive museum that shows you the old methods of salt extraction.
-It used to be a big part of life in this part of Cheshire and so it had a big impact on the people and the economy – something the museum tells you a bit more about.
+It used to be a big part of life in this part of Cheshire and so it had a big impact on the people and the economy – something the museum tells you a bit more about on this fun day out in Cheshire.

 There’s a walk-in subsiding house, an educational film and some demonstrations to show the huge amounts of steam that used to come from the big salt-boiling pans.